Is the first registered user

 Go to the Sysadmin panel (a link is at the bottom left of a page) and add the requested infos.

-If you don’t know what to do, I highly recommend using SMTP2GO, they provide a free plan that will probably be enough for your use case.
+If you don’t know what to do, I highly recommend using SMTP2GO (use this referral link), they provide a free plan that will probably be enough for your use case.

 Register an account using this link: SMTP2GO.
-Once logged in, it will provide you with a login and password to connect to the SMTP server “mail.smtp2go.com”.
+Once logged in, add an SMTP User: it will provide you with a login and password to connect to the SMTP server “mail.smtp2go.com”.
 Input these credentials on the Sysadmin panel and test sending an email.

 eLabFTW provides an easy way to do Trusted Timestamping for your experiments, so you can have strong legal value for your lab notebook.